Follow-on Forces Attack

 Follow-on Forces Attack is a NATO doctrine that dates to the early 1980s and brought the Alliance to exploit the microchip revolution.
 The eight-point programme was proposed by SACEUR General Bernard W. Rogers.
 It played a key role in NATO's Conceptual Military Framework and in the conventional leg of NATO's triad of deterrent forces.

 Synopsis

 SACEUR Rogers was troubled by NATO's inadequate conventional military forces when faced with a Warsaw Pact that dominated his on a numeric basis, and ceteris paribus, he would need to resort to the nuclear option.
-To improve NATO's conventional defence capability, Rogers proposed a novel idea he labelled the "Follow-on Forces Attack" (FOFA) Concept, which theorized to counter a Warsaw Pact invasion by making deep conventional attacks the enemy's second and third echelon forces to prevent them from reaching NATO's defensive positions.
+To improve NATO's conventional defence capability, Rogers proposed a novel idea he labelled the "Follow-on Forces Attack" (FOFA) Concept, which theorized to counter a Warsaw Pact invasion by making deep conventional attacks on the enemy's second and third echelon forces to prevent them from reaching NATO's defensive positions.

 FOFA was adopted by NATO in November 1984.
 The defects which were identified for remedy were: